lhupfeldt/jenkinsflow/INSTALL.md

 2. Manually:
 2.1.
 Install dependencies:
-   pip install enum34 restkit
+   pip install enum34 restkit subprocess32
    optional: pip install tenjin (if you want to use the template based job loader)

    Note: if you use Hudson (3.x): You need to install the REST API plugin and enable REST API

 2.2.
+Install dependencies for experimental features:
-To use the experimental visualisation feature: pip install bottle atomicfile
+   To use the experimental visualisation feature:
+     pip install bottle atomicfile
+   To use the experimental script api:
+     pip install psutil setproctitle

 2.3.
 Make jenkinsflow files (flow.py and possibly unbuffered.py) available to your Jenkins installation.